Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-01.md

 Allows the manipulation of the browser history.
 This is especially useful for pages loading interactively new information.

-The contentEditable Attribute: Transform your website to a wiki!
+The contentEditable Attribute: Transform your website into a wiki!
 HTML5 has standardized the contentEditable attribute.
 Learn more about this feature.

 **Drag and drop**

-The HTML5 drag and drop API allows support for dragging and dropping items within and between web sites.
+The HTML5 drag-and-drop API allows support for dragging and dropping items within and between websites.
 This also provides a simpler API for use by extensions and Mozilla-based applications.

 **Focus management in HTML**